robfinch/Qupls/README.md

 # Core Size
 The unoptimized minimum core size (done by selecting run-time-optimized with no heirarchy flatten) is around 400k LUTS (640k LC's).
-It looks like an area optimized core will be under 200k LUTs.
+It looks like an area optimized core will be under 200k LUTs (minimal core is about 230k LUTs).
 The minimum core size includes only basic integer instructions.
 The minimum size does not allow for much parallelism.
 Better performance may be had using a pipelined in-order processor which is much smaller.